-Basic requirements for the L-1 visa are as follows.
+Basic L-1 visa requirements are as follows.

-If the US office to which the L-1 visa holder is being transferred has been open for less than one year, L-1 Visa status will only be granted for an initial period of one year so that USCIS can confirm the sponsoring entity’s viability.
+The L-1 Visa is valid for a maximum of 5 (L-1B) to 7 years (L-1A).
+If the L-1’s sponsoring US entity has been open for less than one year, L-1 status is valid for an initial period of one year so that USCIS can confirm the sponsoring entity’s viability.
 In addition, time spent in L-1 Visa status counts toward the H-1B Visa maximum, and vice versa.